prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 the limited scope of human influence on the natural world in the context of capitalism.

-What is most curious is that, despite Presley’s interpretation of the wheat dwarfing human agency, the capitalist (and therefore partially human) origins of wheat are folded deliberately into the consciousness of the novel and Presley’s own consciousness.
+What is most curious is that, despite Presley’s interpretation of wheat as dwarfing human agency, the capitalist (and therefore partially human) origins of wheat are folded deliberately into the consciousness of the novel and Presley’s own consciousness.
 He overhears a Mexican centenarian observe as much over